graz-sh/graz/docs/docs/contributing.md

 ### Why this library exist?

-Currently there is no stable library for cosmos wallets, in ethereum there's [`wagmi`](https://wagmi.sh) with hook patterns that we inspired from.
+Currently there is no stable library for cosmos wallets.
+We were inspired by the patterns in [`wagmi`](https://wagmi.sh) in the Etherium ecosystem.

 ## What should I know before I get started?

-It would be better you know these things:
+It greatly helps if you already have a basic understanding of:

 - [Cosmos ecosystem](https://cosmos.network/)
 - [`react-query`](https://react-query.tanstack.com/)